-The Informatics Research Centre (IRC) encompasses six research groups active in the areas of artificial intelligence, cognitive/interactive systems, distributed real-time systems, information systems and software systems.
+The Informatics Research Centre (IRC) encompasses six research groups active in the areas of artificial intelligence, cognitive/interactive systems, distributed real-time systems, information systems, software systems and media, technology and culture.
 Synergy effects are achieved by integrating these research efforts in one research center.

 What is informatics?

 For us informatics is the science that addresses how information is represented, processed and communicated in artificial and natural systems, and how such systems are developed in order to achieve usable and effective applications and solutions.

 - computational aspects: fundamental theory and methodology for how information is processed, represented and communicated in computer systems

 - cognitive aspects: how information is processed, represented and communicated in natural systems, and how humans interact with different types of information technology

 - socio-technical aspects: how IT systems are used and developed IT systems are used and developed to ensure usability for individuals, organizations, or society

 The integration of these aspects is essential for achieving usable and effective applications and systems.

 Who we are

 The six research groups participating in the research centre are: